Holmes County Airport

 Holmes County Airport (FAA LID: 10G) is a public airport located two miles southwest of Millersburg, Ohio, United States.
 It is owned and operated by the Holmes County Airport Authority.

+The airport is home to Airport Ridge Sporting Clays, a shooting range and banquet gallery.

 Facilities and aircraft

 Holmes County Airport covers an area of 200 acre which contains one runway designated 09/27 with a 4,400 × 65 ft asphalt pavement.

+The airport has a fixed-base operator that sells fuel.

-For the 12-month period ending July 27, 2013, the airport had 21,500 aircraft operations: 93% general aviation, 4.6% military and 2.4% air taxi.
+For the 12-month period ending September 7, 2022, the airport had 21,535 aircraft operations, an average of 59 per day: 93% general aviation, 5% military, and 2% air taxi.
+For the same time period, 18 aircraft were based at the airport: 16 single-engine airplanes, 1 multi-engine airplane, and 1 jet airplane.